 How long does it take to repay dental school loans?

 How long it takes you to pay off your dental school debt depends on a variety of factors.
-Private student loans let you choose your repayment term upfront, with options usually ranging from five to 25 years.
-If you have private student loans and can’t afford the monthly payments based on your current repayment schedule, the only option to get a longer term is to refinance your loans with a different lender.
+Private student loans let you choose your repayment term upfront, with options usually ranging from five to 20 years.
+If you have private student loans and can’t afford the monthly payments based on your current repayment schedule, refinancing your loans is the only way to get a longer term.

 With federal student loans, the standard repayment plan is 10 years.
 With such a high average dental school debt, though, it may be extremely difficult to keep up with payments with that repayment schedule.
 Fortunately, the federal student loan program offers options that last up to 30 years.